kaosborn/KaosCombinatorics/README.md

 # KaosCombinatorics

-KaosCombinatorics is a .NET library that provides classes for generating combinations, k-combinations, multicombinations, k-multicombinations, permutations, and products that are ordered and ranked.
+KaosCombinatorics is a .NET library that provides classes for generating combinations, k-combinations, multicombinations, k-multicombinations, permutations, k-permutations, and products that are ordered and ranked.
 These sequences of integers may be used to permute (rearrange) other lists of objects.
 Features ranking, unranking, backtracking, plain changes, and more.

-The primary classes are:
+Primary types provided are:

-* `Combination`: An ascending sequence of non-repeating picks from a supplied number of choices.
+* `Combination` - an ascending sequence of distinct picks from a supplied range.
-* `Multicombination`: An ascending sequence of repeating picks from a supplied number of choices.
+* `Multicombination` - an ascending sequence of repeating picks from a supplied range.
-* `Permutation`: An arrangement of all or a subset of values from a supplied range.
+* `Permutation` - a specific arrangement of distinct picks from a supplied range.
-* `Product`: A join of values from a supplied array of ranges.
+* `Product` - a join of values from a supplied array of ranges.

 Two key features this library provides are **unranking** and **ranking** for every combinatoric.
 Unranking is the ability to quickly retrieve any row in the combinatoric's lexicographically ordered table by setting its Rank property,